 I listened when one of my clients excitedly asked after a session, “Is that mindfulness practice online somewhere?
 I want to do it again and again!”
 Stay tuned for downloadable guided meditations for self-empowerment, healing, and of course, to take your life to the Next Level!

-Since its founding in 2014, I have served as co-Chair of The Privilege Institute which among many programs, houses the annual national award-winning White Privilege Conference: a social justice conference that focuses on challenging social inequalities based not only on race, but gender, sexuality, and other social identities.
-I have volunteered on the national planning team of the conference since 2005.
-As it is in a new location each year, I have had the privilege (no pun intended!) of working closely with other scholars and activists on the leading-edge of the social justice movement.
+Since its founding in 2014, I served as co-Chair of The Privilege Institute which among many programs, houses the annual national award-winning White Privilege Conference: a social justice conference that focuses on challenging social inequalities based not only on race, but gender, sexuality, and other social identities.
+I volunteered on the national planning team of the conference since 2005.

 I am also grateful for the opportunity to serve as co-facilitator of the Second Tuesday Race Forum of Denver.
 This monthly gathering provides a relatively safe space for cross-cultural dialogue around current and historical issues of racism, sexism, heterosexism, etc., and the ways our identities can, often unintentionally, serve to benefit some at the expense of others.
 This forum started in 1999, and no one wanted the conversation to stop… and here we are!